Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer (geodatabase)/README.md

 In ArcMap, choose File > Share As > ArcGIS Runtime Content from the menu items to create the .geodatabase file (see the document: https://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/creating-arcgis-runtime-content.htm).

 Note: You could also use the 'Services Pattern' and access the `AGSGeodatabase` class via a Feature Service served up via ArcGIS Online or ArcGIS Enterprise.
-Instead of using `AGSGeodatabase` to access the .geodatabase file on disk, you would use `AGSGeodatabaseSyncTask` point to a URI instead.
+Instead of using `AGSGeodatabase` to access the .geodatabase file on disk, you would use `AGSGeodatabaseSyncTask` to load a geodatabase from a URL instead.
 For more information review the document: https://developers.arcgis.com/ios/latest/swift/guide/take-a-layer-offline.htm.

 ## Tags